jetbrains-academy/Coroutines-and-channels/Coroutines/Testing/task.md

 ![Comparison for total running time](images/time-comparison.png)

-To use virtual time, replace the `runBlocking` invocation with a `runTest`. `runTest` takes an extension lambda to `TestScope` as an argument.
+To use virtual time, replace the `runBlocking` invocation with `runTest`. `runTest` takes an extension lambda to `TestScope` as an argument.
-When you call `delay` in a `suspend` function inside this special scope, `delay` will increase the virtual time instead of delaying in real time:
+When you call `delay` within a `suspend` function inside this special scope, `delay` will increase the virtual time rather than causing a delay in real time:

 ```kotlin
 @Test